Why you should choose electric heating over gas

 Today electric heating is evolving into a smart, sustainable and economical system.
 Learn why you should choose it over gas.

 Do you often wonder which type of electric heating solution you should use?
 It’s an important question that carries implications for the energy efficiency of your home or property.

-A gas system consists of a single boiler that heats up water and then pumps it through pipes to radiators throughout the property.
+For a long time, gas was considered the cheapest way of heating a property.
+It is the most common form of heating in UK homes, with around 8 million gas boilers sold every year in the UK.A gas system consists of a single boiler that heats up water and then pumps it through pipes to radiators throughout the property.
 It also provides hot water to the kitchen and bathrooms.
 Over the years, gas systems have largely remained the same with little evolution.

 1. Legislation: all new homes should meet a minimum EPC level C.

 2. Value: gas heating installation expenses are much higher than electric and do not last as long on average.

 3. Technology: electric heating technology is increasing in capability but reducing in price.

 4. Ecology: consumers more aware of the need for clean and economical heating systems that are sustainable.

 Electric heating is incredibly versatile as it can be used for both air and water products.
 Moreover, with a whopping 64.7% of the energy used in EU households going towards heating, it is more important than ever to ensure your system is energy-efficient.

 The latest developments in electric heaters include effective and fast components, new innovative thermal elements and amazing, state-of-the-art programming.